 Like I said before, sometimes I mix it up with spinach as well.
 If I don’t have enough for one meal, I also add dry food.
 You CAN feed dry food with raw meat and eggshells, but you cannot feed dry food with raw meaty bone.
 Again, dry food must be given 8 hours before or after you feed raw meaty bone.

-Some other natural things I use for Roux:
+Some other natural things we use for Roux:

 - Real elk antlers for chewing and dental hygene.
-Follow instructions for precautions on the packaging.
+Follow instructions on packaging for precautions.